PosterGen: Aesthetic-Aware Multi-Modal Paper-to-Poster Generation via Multi-Agent LLMs: Method

 \subsection{Renderer}

-The renderer takes charge of producing the output poster files.
-It takes the fully styled layout metadata from the previous agents and renders a standard \texttt{PPTX} file via the \texttt{python-pptx} library.
-Additionally, it attaches conference and affiliation logos to the top-right corner of the poster.
-In the final step, the renderer uses LibreOffice (headless mode) to convert this presentation file into a high-resolution \texttt{png} image for visual inspection and refinement. \definecolor{table_blue}{HTML}{EDF5FB}
+The renderer post-processes the fully styled layout metadata from the previous agents and renders a standard \texttt{PPTX} file using the \texttt{python-pptx} library.
+Additionally, it attaches affiliation and conference logos to the top-right corner of the poster.
+In the final step, the renderer uses \texttt{LibreOffice} (headless mode) to convert this \texttt{PPTX} file into a high-quality \texttt{PNG} image for visual inspection and evaluation.